Prayer for Calling: Finding Courage and Clarity with God

 “Your word is a lamp to my feet and a light to my path.”– Psalm 119:105 (ESV)

 God’s guidance often comes like a lamp, not a floodlight.
-As you keep Scripture close, illumination grows.
+As you keep Scripture close, clarity grows.
 The next step becomes visible: a conversation to have, a class to take, a small act of service to begin.

 Prayer For Calling